 At 36 weeks, nearly full-term, Sarah was injected with potassium chloride meant to stop her heart.
-The injection, however, punctured Sarah’s head instead of her heart.
+But the injection punctured Sarah’s head instead of her heart.
 The poison entered her brain and left her with visible scars and chemical burns at the base of her skull and above her eyebrow.

 The poison severely damaged the left portion of Sarah’s brain instead of killing her.
-Upon her delivery, the staff at the hospital sent the mother home, set Sarah aside, and waited for her to die.
+Upon her delivery, the staff at the hospital sent the mother home.
+They set Sarah aside and waited for her to die.

-Though Sarah was neglected for hours following the attempt on her life, with no care, nourishment, or assistance, she continued to live.
+Though Sarah was neglected for hours following the attempt on her life, without care, nourishment, or assistance, she continued to live.
 As in Tim’s case, a nurse at the hospital took pity on her and called a pro-life attorney to help.
-The attorney would place Sarah with Bill and Mary Kay, who had been hoping to adopt a special-needs child.
+The attorney placed Sarah with Bill and Mary Kay, who had been hoping to adopt a special-needs child.

-The injection severely damaged the left portion of Sarah’s brain, leaving her blind and unable to walk.
-Sarah progressed normally for a while, even beginning to speak, but her health continued to worsen.
+The damage to the left side of her brain left her blind and unable to walk.
+Sarah progressed normally for a while, even beginning to speak, but her health worsened.
 In the year following her birth, Sarah suffered a stroke from which she never fully recovered.